meKhairul/SPL---1/README.md

 Depending on the user’s performance at answering, the program will evaluate the user and change the question set according to the user’s skill.
-Here the questions set will be selected by implementing a Computerized Adaptive Test (CAT) algorithm (either Rasch Algorithm or Monte Carlo Algorithm).
+Here the questions set will be selected by implementing a Computerized Adaptive Test (CAT) algorithm (Both Rasch Algorithm and Monte Carlo Algorithm).
 Finally the grade/performance of the user will be displayed.